2025 Kansas City Chiefs season: Week 5: at Jacksonville Jaguars

-With the loss, the Chiefs fell to 2–3 for the first time since 2021 and lost to the Jaguars for the first time since the 2009 season, snapping an eight-game winning streak against them.
+With the upset loss, the Chiefs fell to 2–3 for the first time since 2021 and lost to the Jaguars for the first time since the 2009 season, snapping an eight-game winning streak against them.
+This also marked Patrick Mahomes’s first loss against the Jaguars in his NFL career.
 In addition, this loss also dropped the Chiefs to an 0–3 record in one-score games, after they went 11–0 in one-score games the previous season.